xenify-io/litepaper/README.md

 ## ♦️ Staking

 - Xenify integrates a robust staking rewards mechanism, significantly benefiting XNF stakers.
 The platform distributes 50% of the generated swap fees on supported chains as native chain rewards to XNF stakers, making it enticing for users to hold and stake their tokens.
-In addition to that, staked XNF holders also receive 100% of the native chain rewards generated from the direct burning of DXN or xYSL tokens.
+In addition to that, staked XNF holders also receive 100% of the native chain rewards generated from the direct burning of XEN or USDy tokens.
 This dual-pronged incentive system ensures that active participants in the ecosystem are amply rewarded, helping us foster a vibrant and engaged community.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ♦️ Token Burning

-- DXN and xYSL tokens can be burned to acquire XNF, with the burning of DXN acting as a strategic layer 2 burner of XEN.
-This process doesn't merely reduce the circulating supply of DXN and xYSL tokens - it could also potentially boost their value over time.
+- XEN and USDy tokens can be burned to acquire XNF, with the burning of XEN acting as a strategic layer 2 burner of XEN.
+This process doesn't merely reduce the circulating supply of XEN and USDy tokens - it could also potentially boost their value over time.
 By doing so, it strengthens both the XEN ecosystem and YSL.IO ecosystem.
-Now, let's talk about xYSL tokens.
+Now, let's talk about USDy tokens.
 They aren't just another token to burn - they're the glue that binds two communities together.
 The burning mechanism has been designed to merge both communities under a shared hyper-deflationary umbrella.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)